 Court and tribunal officials

-Court and tribunal officials can help interpreters with any questions about court or tribunal procedure.
+Court and tribunal officials can help interpreters with any questions about court or tribunal procedures.
 Officials in the courtroom such as the Registrar (court taker) or Crier (in a jury trial) oversee the running of the court and tribunal process, including swearing in witnesses and interpreters.
 This can include the transfer of documents between lawyers and the presiding officer, and displaying evidence (exhibits) to witnesses and the jury.

 Interpreters are allowed to take notes in hearings.
 All notes must be kept secure to ensure information about the hearing remains confidential.